 How to Apply

 The student and the sponsoring faculty member must make a joint application according to the guidelines listed below.
-Application materials must be received by the University Honors College (3600 Cathedral of Learning) by the date specified above.
-The UHC will evaluate the proposals, and all applicants will be notified of decisions shortly after the application deadline.
+Application materials must be received by the University Honors College by the date specified above.
+The UHC will evaluate the proposals, and all applicants will be notified of decisions approximately 30 days after the application deadline.

 Projects for which awards are made